laverdet/isolated-vm/README.md

 ### Class: `Module` *[transferable]*
 A JavaScript module.
-Note that a [`Module`](#class-module-transferable) can only run in the isolate which created it and once instantiated, can it only be used within that [`context`](#class-context-transferable).
+Note that a [`Module`](#class-module-transferable) can only run in the isolate which created it.

 ##### `module.dependencySpecifiers`
-An read-only array of all dependency specifiers the module has.
+A read-only array of all dependency specifiers the module has.

     const code = `import something from './something';`;
     const module = await isolate.compileModule(code);